Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Packaging is part of the formulation

-For botanical gummies, packaging isn’t just presentation-it’s protection.
-Over time, oxygen and moisture transmission can quietly push a product off course, especially if seal integrity varies from run to run.
+For botanical gummies, packaging isn't just presentation—it's protection.
+Over time, oxygen and moisture can quietly push a product off course, especially when seal integrity varies from run to run.

 Packaging features worth evaluating for kanna gummies